atsui888/Practical-Language-Processing/README.md

 Hence, management would like to try using Practical Language Processing (PLP) techniques on customer dialog data to:
 - Automate the manual process of monitoring customer satisfaction levels.
-- Identify areas where the bank is doing well or not, and recommend priority
+- Identify areas where the bank is doing well or not, with system recommended prioritisation.
 - Validate the accuracy of the existing customer satisfaction monitoring services.
 - <br>
 By implementing this PLP Analysis System, the bank will be able to take a data-driven approach